vdattwani2005/DBL-Challenge-JBG000-Final/README.md

   - Scripts for fetching, cleaning, and preparing data.
 These scripts handle the extraction of tweets, normalization of text, and structuring data into `tweets.db` and `conversations.db`.

 - **Sentiment Analysis**:
   - Implementation of sentiment analysis using VADER to gauge public sentiment from tweets.
-Includes detailed sentiment tracking over time and across various service aspects.
+Includes detailed sentiment tracking over time and across various service aspects and some visualizations.

 - **Data Visualization**: Folder `Visualisations `
   - Jupyter notebooks that generate visualizations to depict trends in sentiment and response times, providing a visual assessment of service quality and public perception.
 These maninly include the visualisations for the DEMO.